anderkve/FYS3150/_sources/book/using_git/using_git.md

 ## Synopsis

-This tutorial explains how to import a new project into Git, make changes to it, and share changes with other developers.
-It's a slightly modified and extended version of the manual entry called *gittutorial*, which you can look up in your terminal by running
+This tutorial covers the basics of day-to-day git usage, focusing on setting up your local **cloned** repository, and making changes to it, and sharing it with other collaborators.
+It is adapted from and extended of the manual entry called *gittutorial*, which you can look up for future reference in your terminal by running

 ```sh
 man gittutorial